Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 You want to get the information straight from your county.

-Once you’ve either decided you don’t need a DBA or you’ve gotten your DBA, then you are well on your way to tackling the five must-do tasks that I think are a minimum for every creative business.
+Once you’ve either decided you don’t need a DBA or you’ve gotten your DBA, then you are well on your way to tackling the six must-do tasks that I think are a minimum for every creative business.

 Your privacy is important to us.
 Learn how we protect it here.